Shiren the Wanderer: The Tower of Fortune and the Dice of Fate: Nintendo Switch and Steam ports

-Mobile port
+Smartphone port

-In March 2022, it was revealed that the Nintendo Switch and Windows versions of this game would receive an iOS and Android port.
-It was released a day prior to its announcement exclusively in Japan, even if it can be played in English and Chinese.
+iOS and Android ports of the game were released in March 2022.
+These versions can be played in English and Chinese.
 Some changes include auto saving, the ability to play it horizontally or vertically compared to the smartphone release of Mystery Dungeon: Shiren the Wanderer, among smaller ones.

 Release

 The game was originally released in Japan by Chunsoft for the Nintendo DS on December 9, 2010.
-The PlayStation Vita version was released by Spike Chunsoft on June 4, 2015 in Japan, and by Aksys Games on July 26, 2016 in North America and Europe.
+The PlayStation Vita version was released by Spike Chunsoft on June 4, 2015, in Japan, and by Aksys Games on July 26, 2016, in North America and Europe.
 Since 2020, the game would be released only by Spike Chunsoft, and excludes Aksys Games for its western release.
-The Nintendo Switch and Steam version were released worldwide on December 2, 2020, and a day later in Japan, and the smartphone versions were released on March 29, 2022 exclusively in Japan.
+The Nintendo Switch and Steam versions were released worldwide on December 2 the same year, and a day later in Japan.
+A limited-time, physical copy of the game in English held by Limited Run Games was released on January 12, 2021.
+The smartphone versions were released on March 29, 2022, exclusively in Japan.

 Reception

 The game was well received by critics on PlayStation Vita and Nintendo Switch, according to review aggregator Metacritic, where it was the sixth-best reviewed PlayStation Vita game of 2016.

+The Switch port of this game exceeded the company's expectation in terms of reputation and sales overall.
+This success consequently green-lit the development of a new Shiren the Wanderer game soon after, being Shiren the Wanderer: The Mystery Dungeon of Serpentcoil Island, but also gave the series a new title over 13 years after this game.